Teaching Residents in

 Virtual Patient Care (VPC) settings.

 Virtual Patient Care (VPC) has become a ‘new normal’ in medicine necessitating new skills for training residents in most medical specialties.
-In this webinar, a panel of McMaster postgraduate faculty will introduce best practices and learned experience in teaching residents in the VPC setting.
+In this webinar, a panel of McMaster postgraduate faculty will introduce best practices and learned experience in assessment and feedback of residents in the VPC setting.

-This is part 1 of 2 webinars in a series being developed jointly by the McMaster PGME office and MacPFD.
-The second event will be held on Thursday, July 23, 2020 and will be on feedback and assessment in virtual care settings.
+This webinar is the second in a series developed by the McMaster PGME office and MacPFD.
+The first event will be held on Thursday, June 25, 2020 and is on the topic of setting up your virtual care environment for learners.

 At the end of this activity, faculty will be able to: